What Can Mimic Kidney Stone Pain?

 Medical practitioners will diagnose kidney stones by reviewing your medical history and performing exams.
 These could include pee tests, blood tests, picture tests, and examining the stone.

 Maintain a balanced diet, healthy lifestyle, and hydration to support kidney health.
-Consider supplements crafted for kidney function and peak health.
+Consider supplements for kidney health and function.
 Also, speak to your healthcare support before starting a new plan.

 Yes.
 The pain from diverticulitis can resemble that caused by kidney stones.
 Both can result in lower back or stomach discomfort.
 However, diverticulitis pain is often constant, whereas kidney stone pain comes in waves.
 So, it’s important to have an accurate prognosis for proper treatment.